-- (1) Initiate analysis of rhythm. - (2) If shock is indicated: - (a) Ensure all individuals are clear of the patient. - (b) Initiate shock to the patient. - (c) Immediately perform 5 cycles of CPR between shocks, then initiate analysis of rhythm. - (d) If patient remains pulseless, continue this cycle of CPR and shocks until the AED prompt states "no shock advised," or ROSC is achieved or ALS arrives or the patient is transported or the Termination of Resuscitation Protocol is initiated.
+- (1) Initiate analysis of rhythm. - (2) If shock is indicated: - (a) Ensure all individuals are clear of the patient. - (b) Initiate shock to the patient. - (c) Immediately perform 5 cycles of CPR between shocks, then initiate analysis of rhythm. - (d) If patient remains pulseless, continue this cycle of CPR and shocks until the AED prompt states "no shock advised," or ROSC is achieved or ALS arrives or the patient is transported or the Termination of Resuscitation protocol is initiated. - (3) If shock is not indicated and the patient remains in cardiac arrest: - (a) Perform 5 cycles of CPR. - (b) Initiate analysis of rhythm. - (c) If shock is indicated, see "If shock is indicated" section above.

+Procedures - ELECTRICAL THERAPY: AUTOMATED EXTERNAL DEFIBRILLATION (AED) (continued)

-- (3) If shock is not indicated and the patient remains in cardiac arrest: - (a) Perform 5 cycles of CPR. - (b) Initiate analysis of rhythm. - (c) If shock is indicated, see "If shock is indicated" section above. - (d) If shock is not indicated, continue CPR until ALS arrives or ROSC is achieved or the patient is transported or the Termination of Resuscitation protocol is initiated. - (4) If shock is not indicated and patient regains pulse, treat per Return of Spontaneous Circulation (ROSC) protocol.
+- (d) If shock is not indicated, continue CPR until ALS arrives or ROSC is achieved or the patient is transported or the Termination of Resuscitation protocol is initiated. - (4) If shock is not indicated and patient regains pulse, treat per Return of Spontaneous Circulation (ROSC) protocol.